Women-Devs-SG/womendevssg/.github/CONTRIBUTING.md

 To ensure that everyone has a fair and positive experience, we ask all contributors to follow these guidelines.
 We are a community focused on providing opportunities, and these rules help us achieve that mission.

 **1. Ask Before You Work**
-- Please find an issue you're interested in and comment to ask for assignment **before** you start working.
+-  Please comment on an issue and ask to be assigned **before** you start working.
 - Do not work on issues that have already been assigned to someone else.

 **2. Wait for Assignment**